 The first thing you'll need to do before breeding your boxer is to get its American Kennel Club (AKC) paperwork in order.
 The AKC is the entity that registers purebred dogs and keeps track of pedigrees.

 You'll also want to make sure your boxer is healthy, especially if you have a female.
-Get your dog dewormed, and have her heart tested.
-Get all immunizations and inoculations up to date.
+Get your dog dewormed and have her heart tested.
+Then get all of your dog's vaccinations up to date.

-The AKC sets standards for the boxer breed; make sure to compare them to any potential mates.
-When you are looking for a boxer make sure the head and muzzle are correct proportions; eyes must be dark brown, looking forward and not too small or deeply set; ears are medium-sized and set wide and high on the skull.
-The boxer coat is short, smooth and glossy with a brindle or fawn coloring.
+The AKC sets standards for the boxer breed.
+Make sure you're comparing these standards to any potential mates.
+A boxer's head and muzzle should be the correct proportions.
+Its eyes must be dark brown, looking forward and not too small or deeply set.
+Ears must be medium-sized and set wide and high on the skull.
+The boxer coat is short, smooth, and glossy, with a brindle or fawn coloring.

 To find a stud (male) or bitch (female), take out an ad in a newspaper, research local dog breeders, or ask your veterinarian or pet store to give you recommendations.

-When you've found a breeding partner for your dog, agree to the terms of breeding and sign a contract that outlines the services, breeding arrangements and fees.
-For example the breeding contract may include, how many attempts at breeding will be allowed and where it will take place.
-The breeding fee to the stud is usually the first pick of the litter or the money that puppy is sold for.
+When you've found a breeding partner for your dog, agree to the terms of breeding and sign a contract that outlines the services, breeding arrangements, and fees.
+For example, the breeding contract might include how many attempts at breeding will be allowed and where these attempts will take place.
+The breeding fee to stud boxer dogs is usually the first pick of the litter or the money that puppy is sold for.

 Bring the two dogs together for mating.
 Let the dogs play and interact.
 Watch from a distance to see that mating has occurred.
-When the female is ready to mate, she will move her tail to one side, called flagging, so the male can sniff or mount her.
-If the stud mounts and they mate, the two dogs will be stuck or tied together afterward for approximately 20 minutes, sometimes longer.
+If the stud mounts and the two dogs mate, they will be stuck or tied together afterward.

-Get the male and female together again, in 24 hours, to mate again.
-Mate them two or three times if possible, to give the female a better chance of having a large litter.
+Get the male and female together again in 24 hours.
+Mating them two or three times gives the female a better chance of having a large litter.
 If the dogs are not holding still, put leashes on them and hold them in place.